Butch Cassidy and the Sundance Kid: Home media

-The film became available on DVD on May 16, 2000, in a Special Edition that is also available on VHS.
+The film became available on DVD on May 16, 2000, in a special edition that is also available on VHS.

 Reception

 Box office

 The film grossed $82,625 in its opening week from two theatres in New York City.
-The following week it expanded and became the number one film in the United States and Canada for two weeks.
+The following week, it expanded and became the number-one film in the United States and Canada for two weeks.
 It went on to earn $15 million in theatrical rentals in the United States and Canada by the end of 1969.
-According to Fox records the film required $13,850,000 in rentals to break even and by December 11, 1970, had made $36,825,000 so made a considerable profit to the studio.
+According to Fox records, the film required $13,850,000 in rentals to break even, and by December 11, 1970, had made $36,825,000, so made a considerable profit to the studio.
 It eventually returned $45,953,000 in rentals.

-With a final US gross of over $100 million, it was the top-grossing film released in 1969.
+With a final US gross over $100 million, it was the top-grossing film released in 1969.

 It was the eighth-most-popular film of 1970 in France.

 Critical response

-At the time of release, reviewers gave the film mediocre grades, and New York and national reviews were "mixed to terrible" though better elsewhere, screenwriter William Goldman recalled in his book Which Lie Did I Tell?: More Adventures in the Screen Trade.
+After release, reviewers gave the film mediocre grades, and New York and national reviews were "mixed to terrible", although better elsewhere, screenwriter William Goldman recalled in his book Which Lie Did I Tell?: More Adventures in the Screen Trade.